Potentially hazardous object: Levels of hazard

-The two main scales used to categorize the impact hazards of asteroids are the Palermo Technical Impact Hazard Scale and the Torino scale.
+The two main scales used to categorize the impact hazards of asteroids are the Palermo scale and the Torino scale.

-Potentially hazardous comets
+Potentially hazardous comet

-Short-period comets currently with an Earth-MOID less than 0.05 AU include: 109P/Swift-Tuttle, 55P/Tempel–Tuttle, 15P/Finlay, 289P/Blanpain, 255P/Levy, 206P/Barnard–Boattini, 21P/Giacobini–Zinner, and 73P/Schwassmann–Wachmann.
+A potentially hazardous comet (PHC) is a short-period comet which currently has an Earth-MOID less than 0.05 AU.
+Known PHCs include: 109P/Swift-Tuttle, 55P/Tempel–Tuttle, 15P/Finlay, 289P/Blanpain, 255P/Levy, 206P/Barnard–Boattini, 21P/Giacobini–Zinner, and 73P/Schwassmann–Wachmann.
+Halley's Comet fit the criteria before AD 837, when it passed the earth at a distance of 0.033 AU.
+It now has an MOID of 0.075 AU.

 Numbers

 In 2012 NASA estimated 20 to 30 percent of these objects have been found.
-During an asteroid's close approaches to planets or moons other than the Earth, it will be subject to gravitational perturbation, modifying its orbit, and potentially changing a previously non-threatening asteroid into a PHA or vice versa.
+During an asteroid's close approaches to another planet it will be subject to gravitational perturbation, modifying its orbit, and potentially changing a previously non-threatening asteroid into a PHA or vice versa.
 This is a reflection of the dynamic character of the Solar System.

 Several astronomical survey projects such as Lincoln Near-Earth Asteroid Research, Catalina Sky Survey and Pan-STARRS continue to search for more PHOs.
 Each one found is studied by various means, including optical, radar, and infrared to determine its characteristics, such as size, composition, rotation state, and to more accurately determine its orbit.
 Both professional and amateur astronomers participate in such observation and tracking.